 After the first song George, Andrew, Pepsi and Shirlie encouraged everyone to get up and dance, and dance they did.
 The concert hall of Lighthouse Poole has a sprung floor even if you can’t dance 1000 people bopping away you were flung into the air with glee!
 We sang and we danced along to the sensational vocals, choreography and an amazing live band.
 Gutted when the show ended, even more, gutted when I watched mums videos back and realised that squealing in the background was me *see 19 & 28 does not bode well*.
 ‘Young Guns’ and ‘Club Tropicana’ are now my go-to jam!
 Living the dream!

-16. Ride In A Hot Air Balloon: Nobody wanted to do this with me as David put it why on earth would he want to be in the air in a wicker (death) basket under a flame.
+✅ 16.
+Ride In A Hot Air Balloon: 1st June 2022 Nobody wanted to do this with me as David put it why on earth would he want to be in the air in a wicker (death) basket under a flame?
 I can see his point!
 It’s also quite expensive to do by yourself £140 per person.
 But once I’d put it out to the universe everything seem to align.
-Sage do various competitions for their Small Business Experts and one was to win £100 Virgin Experience Voucher.
+Sage does various competitions for their Small Business Experts and one was to win a £100 Virgin Experience Voucher.
 I enlisted everyone I knew to ensure I won the voucher, then I booked the experience via Topcashback meaning I paid £20.40.
 Go me!
 Booked in 2020, still waiting …… YAY over 2 years later I finally got to enjoy my balloon ride!
 Such a beautiful & magical way to start the day (and by starting the day I mean a 4am!) the views are incredible.
 We even helped to inflate and deflate the balloon!

 I was excited and nervous all the way up until the horse, called Smartie, stood in front of me and I realised I had to ride it!
 As soon as I’d managed to hoist my leg over and get comfortable in the saddle I knew horse riding wasn’t for me, he hadn’t even moved yet.